#1 Ranked Children’s Hospital by U.S. News & World Report

 There are many ways you can help children and their families get the care they need.

-If you or your doctor suspects LKS, contact a neurologist.
-A neurologist can make an initial diagnosis to determine appropriate therapies for your child, including medication, speech therapy and behavioral therapy.
+If you or your doctor suspects LKS, see a neurologist.
+A neurologist can make an initial diagnosis based on a complete examination and medical history.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”